Outline of World History

 3. Cultural Exchange

-1. Under Genghis Khan, the Mongols forged the largest contiguous land empire.
+1. Under Genghis Khan and his successors, nomadic tribes forged the largest contiguous land empire in history.

 2. Military Tactics and Strategies